 In the unfortunate event that your entire resource pool fails, you will need to recreate the pool database from scratch.
-Be sure to regularly back up your pool-metadata using the xe pool-dump-database CLI command (see the section called "pool-dump-database").
+Be sure to regularly back up your pool-metadata using the xe pool-dump-database CLI command (see Section A.4.16.3, "pool-dump-database").